 “It’s my favourite village in Crete and the prettiest one on the island”, said the sales chap at Sunvil.
 I’m sometimes a little sceptical about conversations like this, however on this occasion, he was absolutely right.
 Paleochora is pretty and properly Cretan.
 Not a neon light in sight, not a burger bar or Irish pub, rather Greek restaurants and bars, chairs and tables across the streets after 7pm and a really relaxed bustle about the place.
+So ideal for a break for mature couples like us.

 The village sits on its own peninsula, less than half a kilometre wide, with streets on a neat grid system, criss-crossed by alleyways replete with cats and tumbling bright bougainvillea.
 You have a choice of two beaches, aptly named Sandy Beach and Stoney or Pebble Beach.
 If it’s windy on one, you decamp to the other, marvellous.
 Pebble Beach is less popular for obvious reasons, though a pair of swimming shoes solves any problems.